Homoclinic orbits, multiplier spectrum and rigidity theorems in complex dynamics: Introduction

 \subsection{Acknowledgement}

-The authors would like to thank Serge Cantat and Romain Dujardin for their comments on the first version of the paper.
+The authors would like to thank Serge Cantat, Romain Dujardin and Zhiqiang Li for their comments on the first version of the paper.
+We thank Huguin for informing us his beautiful recent work \cite{Huguin2022a} for reproving and strengthening our Theorem \ref{thmmilnor}.
 The first named author would like to thank the support and hospitality of BICMR during the preparation of this paper.
-The second named author would like to thank Thomas Gauthier and Gabriel Vigny for interesting discussions on Thurston's rigidity theorem and thank the support of the project ``Fatou'' ANR-17-CE40-0002-01.
+The second named author would like to thank Thomas Gauthier and Gabriel Vigny for interesting discussions on Thurston's rigidity theorem.